MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/file-search/azure-blob-storage-code-examples.md

 ## Quickstart – Use existing files in Azure Blob Storage with file search
-In this example, we’ll use Azure AI Agent Service to create an agent that can help answer questions on information from files in Azure Blob Storage.
+In this example, we use Azure AI Agent Service to create an agent that can help answer questions on information from files in Azure Blob Storage.

 ###  Prerequisites
 Complete the [standard agent setup](../../quickstart.md).